Haitian mobile market set to change with number portability and 1900MHz auction

 - Mobile voice and data markets;

-Digicel merges with Voila and closes down the latter's network; Natcom reports 590,000 subscribers for its mobile services; HaiTel slides into receivership; slow fibre network development encouraging mobile data services growth; analyses of market developments to April 2013.
+Digicel merges with Voila and closes down the latter's network; Natcom expands network infrastructure, aiming for 3,500kms of fibre; HaiTel slides into receivership, assets sold by tax office; slow fibre network development encouraging mobile data services growth; analyses of market developments to May 2014.

 Companies covered in this report include: